-21 Sidewalks should be 5-8 feet wide in residential areas and located on both sides of the street.
+Sidewalks should be 5-8 feet wide in residential areas and located on both sides of the street.
 Sidewalks in commercial areas and Pedestrian Business Overlays should be a minimum of 14-18 feet wide to accommodate sidewalk uses such as vendors, merchandising and outdoor seating.
-Response: The sidewalks of this development will meet these requirements.
-22 Streets should be designed with street trees planted in a manner appropriate to their function.
+Response: 21 The sidewalks of this development will meet these requirements.
+Streets should be designed with street trees planted in a manner appropriate to their function.
 Commercial streets should have trees which complement the face of the buildings and which shade the sidewalk.
 Residential streets should provide for an appropriate canopy, which shadows both the street and sidewalk, and serves as a visual buffer between the street and the home.
 The typical width of the street landscape strip is 6-8 feet.
 This width ensures healthy street trees, precludes tree roots from breaking the sidewalk, and provides adequate pedestrian buffering.
-Street trees should be at least 6 1/4" caliper and should be consistent with the City's landscaping, lighting and street sight distance requirements.
+Street trees should be at least 6 1/4" caliper and should be 22 consistent with the City's landscaping, lighting and street sight distance requirements.
 Response: Street trees within development on the property will be provided consistent with applicable regulations and standards.
-23 Buildings should define the streets spatially.
+Buildings should define the streets spatially.
 Proper spatial definition should be achieved with buildings or other architectural elements (including certain tree plantings) that make up the street edges aligned in a disciplined manner with an appropriate ratio of height to width.
-Response: The physical configuration of the property (depth) encourages buildings to appropriate spatial definition of streets. definition of streets.
+Response: 23 The physical configuration of the property (depth) will make street definition challenging, however street trees will provided in a disciplined manner and will define street edges.
 The primary entrance should be both architecturally and functionally on the front facade of any building facing the primary public street.
 Such entrances shall be designed to convey their prominence on the fronting facade.
-Response: 24 The physical configuration of the property (depth to length ratio) encourages front facades of future buildings to address public streets.
+Response: It is anticipated that primary entrances of the primary buildings will face public streets.
 The ground level of the building should offer pedestrian interest along sidewalks.
 This includes windows entrances, and architectural details.
 Signage, awnings, and ornamentation are encouraged.
-Response: 25 The ground level of buildings will be designed to encourage pedestrian interest along pedestrian accesses in accordance with applicable Code requirements.
+Response: 25 It is anticipated that the ground level of buildings will be designed to encourage pedestrian interest along pedestrian accesses in accordance with applicable Code requirements.
 The sidewalks should be the principal place of pedestrian movement and casual social interaction.
 Designs and uses should be complementary to that function.
-Response: 26 The street layout expected for this development has sidewalks lining both sides of all roads allowing for this area to be the principal place of pedestrian movement and casual social interaction.
+Response: It is anticipated that the street layout for this development will have sidewalks lining streets. allowing for this area to be the principal place of pedestrian movement and casual social interaction.